Central Massachusetts Railroad: Inception (1868–1883)

 In the late 1860s citizens in the towns of Sudbury, Wayland, and Weston petitioned the General Court of Massachusetts to build a railroad through their towns.
-On February 21, 1868 the state chartered the Wayland and Sudbury Branch Railroad to run 6.75 miles from Mill Village in Sudbury through Wayland to a connection with the Fitchburg Railroad at Stony Brook in Weston.
+On February 21, 1868, the state chartered the Wayland and Sudbury Branch Railroad to run 6.75 miles from Mill Village in Sudbury through Wayland to a connection with the Fitchburg Railroad at Stony Brook in Weston.
 Later that year another group of citizens submitted a petition requesting that the new railroad extend further west to Northampton.
-On May 10, 1869 the General Court chartered the Massachusetts Central Railroad and united it with the Wayland and Sudbury Branch.
+On May 10, 1869, the General Court chartered the Massachusetts Central Railroad and united it with the Wayland and Sudbury Branch.

-The Massachusetts Central Railroad was organized on September 2, 1869 with James M. Stone of Charlestown elected as its first president.
+The Massachusetts Central Railroad was organized on September 2, 1869, with James M. Stone of Charlestown elected as its first president.
 Construction began the following fall despite difficulty in raising capital.
-The company hired contractor Norman Munson to build the railroad in April 1871 but two years later the Panic of 1873 forced Munson into bankruptcy and halted construction.
-The railroad stagnated until June 5, 1878 when new president Silas Seymour called a stockholders meeting.
+The company hired contractor Norman Munson to build the railroad in April 1871.
+By the summer of 1872 it was reported that work was being done at 30 places from Weston to Northampton.
+But the Panic of 1873 forced Munson into bankruptcy and halted construction.
+The railroad stagnated until June 5, 1878, when new president Silas Seymour called a stockholders meeting.
 The stockholders elected a new Board of Directors which appointed George S. Boutwell president in 1879 and rehired Munson to resume construction.